 This is not about ghost stories told around campfires.
 Several of these sites have documented injuries.
 Others sit in locations that are physically dangerous, regardless of whether you believe in hauntings.
 A few have been the subject of actual police restrictions because too many people have gotten hurt.
+Taken together, those facts set the standard for what comes next.

 1, Stull Cemetery, Kansas

 What makes Stull worth taking seriously is not the folklore but what keeps happening to people who go there.
 Douglas County authorities have had to repeatedly close access after incidents.
 One account from the 1970s describes an investigator whose colleague disappeared for several hours, turning up later with burns that emergency room staff could not explain.
 Vehicles stalling near the site come up often enough in reports to form a pattern.
+Those recurring problems are what separate the legend from the risk.

 2. Greyfriars Kirkyard, Edinburgh